VPNL/TemporalChannels/README.md

 ### Organizing the data directory

-To work with the example dataset, download the [archive](http://vpnl.stanford.edu/TemporalChannels/TemporalChannels_data.tar.gz) and extract all session directories in `~/TemporalChannels/data/` of your local branch of the repository.
+To work with the example dataset, download the [data archives](https://osf.io/mw5pk) and extract all session directories in `~/TemporalChannels/data/` of your local branch of the repository.

 To work with your own dataset, create a separate directory for each experimental session in  `~/TemporalChannels/data/`.
 Here, a *session* is an fMRI scan session for a single participant comprised of a series of runs acquired with the same scan settings (slice prescription, voxel size, etc.).
 Therefore, a single participant can have multiple session directories (e.g., from experiments on different days).